magnetenstad/prat.js/README.md

 #### Key: `#{key}`

-By default, all lines are are assigned a `#<line number>` as their key.
+By default, all lines are are assigned `#<line number>` as their key.
 This may be overridden with the key symbol.

 ```prat
 #{main} The key of this line is 'main'